 That's it!
 That's all there is!
 Well… not really… but by now, you should have a decent understanding and know where to start!

-Even though the Event Sourcing pattern is excellent, you must thoroughly consider whether it's worth using it for your specific problem.
+Even though the Event Sourcing pattern is excellent, you must thoroughly consider whether it's worth using it for your problem.

-Does Event Sourcing hurt the performance?
+Does Event Sourcing hurt performance?

 What's the difference between domain and integrational events?